3 Ways to Transform Blogs with SEO

 3 Ways to Transform Blogs with SEO to Drive Results and Rankings

-Having a blog and taking the time to write those articles without SEO is like a billboard in the middle of the desert.
+Having a blog and taking the time to write those articles without search engine optimization is like a billboard in the middle of the desert.
 Sure, technically it’s there and people can see it, but the number of people who are going to see it is next to nothing.
 It could be a great billboard, stunning design, great wording crafted perfectly, ideal lighting, the whole works!
 But if it’s not placed where your audience will be at and where they can see it, those great efforts go unseen.

 Most businesses know that blogging can help build trust, credibility, demonstrate expertise, and keep their website fresh and appealing to users and search engines.
 But without some SEO optimization, you’re likely missing out on some huge opportunities.
 SEO isn’t just for your website pages (home page, services pages, about page, ect.), it can help your entire site.
 SEO can be laser-focused on each blog post to help draw in more traffic, increase engagement, and even improve conversion rates.